Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

   1. Code (it will be of string type)
   2. decision (it will be of string type)
   3. description (it will be of string type)
-  4. addendaRecords. it will be an object that further contians the key, value, description fields of string type.
+  4. addendaRecords. it will be an object that further contains the key, value, description fields of string type.
   5. error (it will be of string type)

  ##### 'Type' Object Parameters